Chik-Network/klvm_tools_rs/README.md

 History
 =

-This is a second-hand port of chia's [clvm tools](https://github.com/Chia-Network/clvm_tools/) to rust via the work of ChiaMineJP porting to typescript.
-This would have been a lot harder to get to where it is without prior work mapping out the types of various semi-dynamic things (thanks, ChiaMineJP).
+This is a second-hand port of chik's [klvm tools](https://github.com/Chik-Network/klvm_tools/) to rust via the work of ChikMineJP porting to typescript.
+This would have been a lot harder to get to where it is without prior work mapping out the types of various semi-dynamic things (thanks, ChikMineJP).

 Some reasons for doing this are:

- - Chia switched the clvm implementation to rust: [clvm_rs](https://github.com/Chia-Network/clvm_rs), and this code may both pick up speed and track clvm better being in the same language.
+ - Chik switched the klvm implementation to rust: [klvm_rs](https://github.com/Chik-Network/klvm_rs), and this code may both pick up speed and track klvm better being in the same language.

- - I wrote a new compiler with a simpler, less intricate structure that should be easier to improve and verify in the future in ocaml: [ochialisp](https://github.com/prozacchiwawa/ochialisp).
+ - I wrote a new compiler with a simpler, less intricate structure that should be easier to improve and verify in the future in ocaml: [ochiklisp](https://github.com/prozacchiwawa/ochiklisp).

  - Also it's faster even in this unoptimized form.

 All acceptance tests i've brought over so far work, and more are being added.
-As of now, I'm not aware of anything that shouldn't be authentic when running these command line tools from clvm_tools in their equivalents in this repository
+As of now, I'm not aware of anything that shouldn't be authentic when running these command line tools from klvm_tools in their equivalents in this repository

  - opc